Riding Lesson applications now available

 Hanna rode her first pony Scout into competitions at the age of 2yrs old.
 She has had the opportunity to ride many horses through out her career.
 Riding western has always been a favourite choice for her but enjoys English riding too.
 Hanna has had the opportunity to train many horses for the Lazee G Ranch program and has worked with hundreds of students.
 Hanna is a paramedic and volunteers many hours with the Silver Stars Precision Drill Team.

-Hanna Colenutt (Gagnon) & Jamie Laing (Gagnon) have both taken their Rider levels through the Ontario Equestrian Federation and are both in good standing with that organization.
-Both girls rode and travelled with the Canadian Riding Team the Canadian Cowgirls.
-Both girls have had the honour to have lessons with one of the top African-American riders in the history of equestrian show jumping, Equestrian Chris Ewing.
+Hanna Colenutt (Gagnon) & Jamie Laing (Gagnon) have both taken their Rider levels through the Ontario Equestrian Federation.
+Both girls rode and travelled with the Canadian Riding Team the Canadian Cowgirls they also have had the honour to have lessons with one of the top African-American riders in the history of equestrian show jumping, Equestrian Chris Ewing.
 We are also proud of Hanna & Jamie for their great Instructor abilities bringing the Lazee G Ranch Silver Stars to a 1st Place representing Canada in 2011 at the Northern Kentucky Drill Competition.
-Every year since putting a team of riding students together to compete in the USA.
+Every year since putting a team of riding students together to compete and perform.
 All of their competitive students have shown growth, gained experience and became a confident rider.

 Brenda Gagnon & Joe Gagnon